LAStools/LAStools/bin/las2las_README.txt

   It is also possible to add missing projection information to the LAS/LAZ file or to reproject (using the same ellipsoid) for example from latitude/longitude to UTM or the stateplane of Ohio_North or to Earth-centered Earth-fixed (ECEF).
+You can also use common EPSG codes with '-epsg 32754'.
+For LAS 1.4 it is important to '-set_ogc_wkt' which translates the GeoTIFF keys into an CRS string in the OGC WKT format and adds them as the payload of the corresponding VLR.

   Another typical use is extract only first (-first_only) or only last (-last_only) returns.
 Extracting the first return is the